-These instructions cover how to launch a new instance of the Netgate® pfSense® Plus firewall/VPN appliance from the Amazon EC2 Management Console.
+These instructions cover how to launch a new instance of the Netgate® TNSR® appliance from the Amazon EC2 Management Console.

-Select the region for the instance to run in using the region tab at the upper right corner of the page.
+Select the region for the instance to run in:

-Launch a new instance by clicking on the Launch Instance button under the Resources section of the EC2 dashboard.
+This button is in the Launch Instance section which is located under the Resources section of the EC2 dashboard.

-Click the Select button for the Netgate pfSense Plus Firewall/VPN/Router listing in the search result.
+Click the Select button for the Netgate TNSR vRouter entry in the search results.

 Review pricing and other helpful information, then click Continue.